Strasseneck/HomelessBooks/README.md

 - I've utilized the [Abebooks Rest API](https://github.com/ravila4/abebooks) to retrieve Abebooks price info and wrap it in a custom Class for rendering.
 - Custom web scraping module leveraging Beautiful Soup to scrape Booklooker for pricing and book information.
 - Dynamic and easy to understand user interface for sorting and interacting with the seller's inventory of books.
-- Custom dark theme and look use Css and Bootstrap based on the client's preferences.
+- Custom dark theme and look based on the client's preferences.

 ## Images